SeanKilleen/seankilleen.github.io/_drafts/sharing-my-reading-list-in-real-time-with-azure-functions.md

 * **Can continuously run with minimal intervention**.
 I need this system to be pretty low maintenance.
 It can't be held together with duct tape.
 * **Cost-effective.** I don't want to spend a ton of money on this.

-Luckily, with the benefits of Azure functions and APIs, I think we can make this work in a cost-effective way.
+Luckily, with the benefits of Azure Functions and APIs, I think we can make this work in a cost-effective way.

 ## The Ingredients